 SAFe, standing for the Scaled Agile Framework, is essentially a collection of integrated concepts and strategies for incorporating Lean, Agile, and DevOps at the enterprise level.
 Originally developed by Dean Leffingwell in 2011, SAFe now has 6 versions, the latest one being 6.0, making it the most adopted agile scaling framework out there.

-SAFe's what sets it apart is its different levels of flexibility and configurability circularity that enables it to fit various organizational contexts.
+SAFe's what sets it apart is its different levels of flexibility and configurability circularity which enables it to fit various organizational contexts.
+This distinguishes it when considering Agile vs SAFe, as SAFe provides a structured approach for scaling beyond traditional agile practices.

 SAFe has four different configurations to align with your organization's scale and complexity.
 But before we get into specific levels, it's essential to highlight that each configuration encompasses different levels of the key components of the SAFe framework.

-Full SAFe has the most complex configuration, usable by large equestrian styled organizations with a headcount of 5000 to 50000.
-These organizations work with complicated systems and need a wide top down hierarchical structure to deal with the numerous intricate solutions they have.
+Full SAFe has the most complex configuration, usable by large, equestrian-style organizations with a headcount of 5000 to 50000.
+These organizations work with complicated systems and need a wide top top-down hierarchical structure to deal with the numerous intricate solutions they have.
 On the lower end of the scale, the essential SAFe has a configuration for around 50-125 people, where the only value stream is single.
 Companies that are new to this scale or have just one value stream work on this level.

 Agile Teams: These are self-organizing, cross-functional groups that provide value in working increments during time-boxed iterations (usually 2 weeks).